badgeteam/mch2022-firmware-ice40/cores/spi_slave/README.md

 License
 -------

-These cores are licensed under the BSD 3-clause licence (see LICENSE.bsd)
+These cores are licensed under the BSD 3-clause license (see LICENSE.bsd)